MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/business-user-teams-create-reports.md

     :::image type="content" source="media/business-user-teams-create-reports/teams-power-bi-datasets-tab.png" alt-text="Select a dataset from the list or from recommended datasets.":::

-4. Explore the Dataset details page.
+4. Explore the **Dataset details** page.

     :::image type="content" source="media/business-user-teams-create-reports/teams-power-bi-datasets-details.png" alt-text="Explore the Dataset details page.":::

     - Discover pre-built reports that use the dataset.
-    - Create a report in Power BI from the dataset with Create from scratch.
+    - Create a report in Power BI from the dataset with **Create from scratch**.
     - Create an Excel workbook connected to the dataset with Analyze in Excel.

-When you find interesting reports that are relevant to your team, bring then into your collaboration by adding them to channels, meetings, and chats as tabs or in a conversation.
+When you find interesting reports that are relevant to your team, bring them into your collaboration by adding them to channels, meetings, and chats as tabs or in a conversation.

-## Create more sophisticated reports

-### Enhance reports in the Power BI service and in Teams
+## Enhance reports in the Power BI service and in Teams

 It’s easy to keep working on your reports, right in the Power BI service and in Power BI in Teams.
 Take advantage of the artificial intelligence capabilities built into Power BI.

-**Q&A visual**
+### Q&A visual

 For example, ask a question of your data by adding a *Q&A visual*, where you can ask natural language questions and get answers in the form of a visual.